himanshupandeyinfo/city-visits-/README.md

 # city-visits-
-This project is all about city info.
+This project is all about city info like a yellow page of city with user attractive user interface.
-Database file is present in database folder import.